digicademy-chf/chf_container/documentation/InstallAndConfig/Index.rst

 1. Clone the repository

-    Clone this repo using the command below and the actual release tag you need instead of ``v0.9.0``.
-The alternative route is not recommended as it does not allow for simple updates of the resulting container environment: downloading a release package and unpacking it.
+    Clone this repo using the command below and the actual release tag you need instead of ``v1.0.0``.
+The alternative route is not recommended as it does not allow for simple updates of the resulting container environment: just download a release package and unpack it.

     ..  code-block:: shell

-        git clone https://github.com/digicademy-chf/chf_container.git --branch v0.9.0 && \
+        git clone https://github.com/digicademy-chf/chf_container.git --branch v1.0.0 && \
         cd chf_container

 2. Add your own content